 KEY STAGE THREE – Years 7, 8 and 9

-Before students come to Ruislip High, they are invited to explore the Super Curriculum by
+Before students come to Ruislip High, they are invited to experience the Super Curriculum by

-- Visiting: The Globe Theatre and watching a production of a Shakespeare play.
+Visiting: The Globe or another theatre and watching a production of a Shakespeare play.

 Students firstly study autobiographies and write their own, focusing on descriptive writing, narrative sequencing and authorial voice.

 GENRE: Prose fiction, narrative writing

 BIG QUESTION: HOW ARE CHARACTERS ESTABLISHED & DEVELOPED IN A PROSE TEXT?

 CONCEPTS: Identity, otherness, conflict, growth, change, coming of age, bildungsroman, biography, autobiography